Hello Paneristi,

 1. Series

-At Panerai exist letters for production years and fiscal years.
+At Panerai exists letters for production years and fiscal years.

 Production year “A” starts with 1998, fiscal year “A” starts with 1999 (called A series).